 To significantly boost Ukraine's economic growth and export capabilities, it is crucial to expedite EU membership without political delays.
 The country should continue implementing reforms to strengthen governance, improve the business environment, and enhance anti-corruption measures, thereby boosting investor confidence.
 The midterm perspective on the reform process is presented in the Ukraine Facility Plan for 2024-2027.
 Securing export roots under constant threat and supporting high-value industries will help the recovery of Ukraine's economy and may serve repatriation.

-However, no tool can match NATO membership for restoring Ukraine's image as a favorable investment destination, even with the insurance of war-related risks.
-Overall, a comprehensive approach to containing Russia should be central to peacekeeping policies in the region, as detailed in the CEPA report "Containing Russia, Securing Europe".
+A comprehensive approach to containing Russia should be central to peacekeeping policies in the region, as detailed in the CEPA report "Containing Russia, Securing Europe".